-As mentioned in the TM4CAD D2.1 deliverable, ADS developers can choose to acquire their ODD attribute information in a variety of ways.
+As mentioned in Khastgir et al. (2023), ADS developers can choose to acquire their ODD attribute information in a variety of ways.
 The choice can be based on the availability of off-board information or sensing, the information update rate and/or criticality of the information.
 We foresee three potential scenarios for information acquisition between on-board and off-board sensing: